How do I Answer a Lawsuit for Debt Collection?

 - Where can I get blank forms to fill out on a computer?

 This publication explains law in Codes, Statutes and court cases.
 We have included some citations if you want to do some research.
-That is where you will find the information summarized.
+Citations will point you to the information we have summarized.

-This packet should help if you have been served with a lawsuit in a debt collection case, and if you want to prevent garnishment of your income and assets or a lien against your property.
+Use this packet if you have been served with a lawsuit in a debt collection case, and if you want to prevent garnishment of your income and assets or a lien against your property.

-Yes, if you believe that you do not owe some or any of the amounts claimed.
+Yes, if you believe you do not owe some or any of what the plaintiff says you owe.

 No, if you agree that you owe the amount claimed or you do not wish to dispute the claim.

 The plaintiff will win automatically.
-The plaintiff will get a judgment for what s/he asked for in the complaint.
+The plaintiff will get a judgment for everything s/he asked for in the complaint.

 Even if the plaintiff wins, there are limits on what s/he can do to collect.
 Our publication called Debtors' Rights in a Lawsuit explains.

-I have offered to make small payments on my bill, or I have told the plaintiff I would make full payments as soon as I could.
-Can I be sued anyway?
+I have offered to make small payments on my bill, or I have told the plaintiff I would make full payments as soon as possible.
+Can the plaintiff sue me anyway?

 Yes.
-However, most creditors would rather not have to spend money on lawsuits and will enter into agreements for you to pay in installments.
+However, most creditors would rather not have to spend money on lawsuits and will enter into agreements for a payment plan.

 If you cannot make a payment, contact the creditor right away.
 Explain what happened.
 If they do not hear from you, they may assume you will not pay.
-Then they will file a lawsuit.
-If they win, the costs of that suit will be added to the amount you owe.
+They will file a lawsuit.
+If they win, the court will add the costs of that suit to the amount you owe.
 The creditor does not have to accept anything less than what you owe.

 Yes.
 That is not a defense.